AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 ![F1TENTH Sim Racing](../assets/images/banners/F1TENTH Sim Racing.png)

 <p align="justify">
 This document describes the technical details of the competition framework for the F1TENTH Sim Racing League.
 It goes over the details pertaining to the simulator and devkit, as well as some important aspects of the submission system, process and evaluation.
-Some good-to-know tips and "best practices" are thrown asynchronously to smoothen the process and workflow for the participants.
 </p>

 !!! warning
-    It expected that teams have sufficient background knowlege pertaining to autonomous racing (concepts, methods, and algorithms), programming languages (Python, C++, etc.) and frameworks (ROS 2), containerization (Docker) and version control (Git), etc. In order to be fair to all teams and keep the competition on schedule, extensive technical support/help cannot be provided by the organizers to any team.
+    It expected that teams have sufficient background knowlege pertaining to autonomous racing (concepts, methods, and algorithms), programming languages (Python, C++, etc.) and frameworks (ROS 2), containerization (Docker) and version control (Git), etc. In order to be fair to all teams and keep the competition on schedule, extensive technical support/help cannot be provided by the organizers.
 However, legitimate requests may be entertained at the discretion of the organizers.

 !!! note
-    Although AutoDRIVE Ecosystem supports many vehicles across different scales and operational design domains (ODDs), the **ONLY** vehicle allowed for this competition is **F1TENTH**.
-Similarly, although AutoDRIVE Ecosystem supports multiple application programming interfaces (APIs), the **ONLY** API allowed for this competition is **ROS 2**.
+    Although AutoDRIVE Ecosystem supports various vehicles across different scales, configurations and operational design domains (ODDs), the **only** vehicle allowed for this competition is the **F1TENTH**.
+Similarly, although AutoDRIVE Ecosystem supports multiple application programming interfaces (APIs), the **only** API allowed for this competition is **ROS 2**.

 ## 1. AutoDRIVE Simulator

 <p align="justify">
 AutoDRIVE Simulator (part of the larger <a href="https://autodrive-ecosystem.github.io">AutoDRIVE Ecosystem</a>) is an autonomy oriented tool designed to model and simulate vehicle and environment digital twins.
-It equally prioritizes backend physics and frontend graphics to achieve high-fidelity simulation in realtime.
+It equally prioritizes backend physics and frontend graphics to achieve high-fidelity simulation in real-time.
 From a computing perspective, the simulation framework is completely modular owing to its object-oriented programming (OOP) constructs.
-Additionally, the simulator can take advantage of CPU multi-threading as well as GPU instancing (only if available) to efficiently parallelize various simulation objects and processes, with cross-platform support.
+Additionally, the simulator can take advantage of CPU multi-threading as well as GPU instancing (if available) to efficiently parallelize various simulation objects and processes, with cross-platform support.
 </p>

 <p align="justify">
 For the F1TENTH Sim Racing League, each team will be provided with a standardized simulation setup (in the form of a digital twin of the F1TENTH vehicle, and a digital twin of the Porto racetrack) within the high-fidelity <a href="https://github.com/Tinker-Twins/AutoDRIVE/tree/AutoDRIVE-Simulator">AutoDRIVE Simulator</a>.
-This would help make this competition and exploration of autonomous racing in general accessible to everyone across the globe.
+This would help make this competition, and exploration of autonomous racing in general, accessible to everyone across the globe.
 </p>

 ### 1.1.
 System Requirements